Elements-Agency/benjaminjyoung/content/shipping.md

 ### I received a wrong/damaged product, what should I do? ###

 I am sorry if the product you ordered arrived damaged.
-To help me resolve this for you quickly, please [contact me](/contact) within a weeks' time with photos of the damaged product ready, include your order number, and any other details you may have about your order.
+To help me resolve this for you quickly, please [contact me](/contact) within a weeks' time with photos of the damaged product and any damage to the packaging ready, include your order number, and any other details you may have about your order.
 I will get back to you with a resolution as soon as possible!

 ## Contact Us ##